wazuh/wazuh-documentation/source/user-manual/ruleset/ruleset-xml-syntax/rules.rst

           <description>Yum logs.</description>
         </rule>

-This rule will group rules for ``Yum logs`` when something is either being installed, updated or erase.
+This rule will group rules for ``Yum logs`` when something is either being installed, updated or erased.

 time
 ^^^^